 Ieranto bay has hosted human activity for thousands of years, with the remains of Roman villa foundations and ancient agricultural areas haven been found.
 The bay, in recent times, also hosted a quarry, which has impacted the aesthetic of the area significantly.

 The initiative “the bay at the end of the path”, as touched upon, wishes to allow access for people to appreciate this unique environment and let them enjoy themselves.
 All the while, environmental awareness is the central aspect of this mission.

 Project M.A.R.E. plays a key role in enacting these ideals.
 Volunteers with the project work closely with the fondo ambiente Italiano (FAI) who maintain the terrestrial part of the bay while themselves representing the marine side of the project.

-While protection of the marine life whithin the bay from destruction or damage is central, the monitoring and surveying of it is also something project M.A.R.E. contributes with.
-Regular volunteer snorkelling excursions alone or with park staff and/or the public provides an insight into how the bay is performing.
+While protection of the marine life within the bay from destruction or damage is central, the monitoring and surveying of it is also something project M.A.R.E. contributes with.
+Regular volunteer snorkeling excursions alone or with park staff and/or the public provides an insight into how the bay is performing.
 Guided tours in kayak and under water also serve to reinforce the educational aspect of the initiative in terms of respect.
-The beauty of these under-water environments serve to open peoples eyes and show them that there’s always more beneath the surface.
+The beauty of these underwater environments serve to open peoples eyes and show them that there’s always more beneath the surface.

 In order to achieve our goals, we offer different types of excursions.
 You can find more information about the schedule in the next pictures and further information in the document you can download here.